Food Fun Travel is supported by its readers. If you purchase through our links, we might earn a commission. Thanks for your support!

 Skiing the alps

 My 3 month experience was in the French alps in the three valleys.
-One of the largest ski areas in Europe its actually 3 resorts connected together.
+One of the largest ski areas in Europe it’s actually 3 resorts connected together.
 We were based in Courchevel which has easy road access to the second valley of Meribel.
 We needed transport for work, so we had a van!
-Very handy for getting around in an area that by nightfall is only accesible by taxis and private transport.
-The roads are kept relatively clear, but snow chains are essential, if you get caught in a white out you won’t get home without them.
+Very handy for getting around in an area that by nightfall is only accessible by taxis and private transport.
+The roads are kept relatively clear, but snow chains are essential if you get caught in a whiteout you won’t get home without them.

 Courchevel is the rich mans ski resort.
 Known for celebrities on holiday, the Beckhams were in town whilst we were there.
 Its not cheap, but if you are working it is affordable.